Advice from a Divorce Lawyer in Korea

-You have to reach an agreement on each of the following (i.e. these are the terms and conditions of the divorce that have to be mentioned in the agreement):
+You have to reach an agreement on each of the following (i.e. these terms & conditions of the divorce that must be mentioned in the agreement):

 a) Whether the divorce will take place at all;